-- by Council staff via Council's Go-to-Market Platform; and - in accordance with the quotation thresholds detailed below (Quotation Thresholds):
+- by Council staff via Council's Sourcing Platform; and - in accordance with the quotation thresholds detailed below (Quotation Thresholds):

-Estimated value of goods or services inclusive of GST Minimum requirements \$0 to \$1,000 Minimum of one (1) verbal or written quotation. \$1,001 to \$5,000 Minimum of two (2) written quotations. \$5,001 to \$50,000 Minimum of three (3) quotations obtained via the G Creation of a project folder in the Records Management System; 2.
-Creation of Evaluation Plan; and \$50,001 to \$150,000 3.
-Minimum of three (3) written quotations obtained via the Go-to-Market Platform OR expressions of interest process and three (3) quotations obtained via the Go-to-Market Platform.
-Creation of a project folder in the Records Management System; 2.
-Creation of Procurement and Evaluation Plans; and \$150,001 to \$249,999 3.
-Minimum of three (3) written quotations obtained via the Go-to-Market Platform OR expressions of interest process and three (3) quotations obtained via the Go-to-Market Platform. \$250,000 and above Tender process in accordance with legislation or prescribed agency. φ250,000 and above Purchase to be administered by the Procurement Department.
+Estimated value of goods or services exclusive of GST Minimum requirements \$0 to \$2,000 Minimum of one (1) verbal or written quotation. \$2,001 to \$10,000 Minimum of two (2) written quotations. \$10,001 to \$50,000 Minimum of three (3) quotations obtained via the Sourcing Platform.
+1. Creation of Evaluation Plan; and \$50,001 to \$150,000 2.
+Minimum of three (3) written quotations obtained via the Sourcing Platform OR expressions of interest process and three (3) quotations obtained via the Sourcing Platform.
+1. Creation of Procurement and Evaluation Plans; and \$150,001 to \$224,999 Minimum of three (3) written quotations obtained via the Sourcing Platform OR expressions of interest process and three (3) quotations obtained via the Sourcing Platform. \$225,000 and above ( Tendering Threshold ) Tender process in accordance with legislation or Procurement Aggregator purchase.
+Process to be administered by the Procurement Department.
+All purchases exceeding the Tendering Threshold are reported to the Elected Body for resolution, except where determination has been delegated to the General Manager.

-5.4.1 Outsourcing of Council services
+5.5.1 Outsourcing of Council services

-For any services currently provided by Council staff, the legislated tender threshold is \$150,000.
+For any services currently provided by Council staff, the legislated tender threshold is \$150,000 including GST.